1. Home: Explore careers

 College

-You could do a college course, which would teach you some of the skills and knowledge you need in this job.
-Relevant qualifications include Level 3 Diploma in Journalism or Level 3 Diploma in Multimedia Journalism.
+You could do a college course, which would teach you some of the skills and knowledge you need to get a trainee journalist position or to study at a higher level.
+Courses include:

 Entry requirements